DRAWING IN SPACE

 INSIDE DRAWING IN SPACE

-A studio book,
+A studio book.

-not a coffee-table book.
+A coffee-table book.

-For students, ateliers and artists.
+For art-lovers, students, ateliers, and artists.

 Designed to be consulted, marked up, and returned to while working.